Docy Child

 Control implementation

-• Retain documentation of the background check during the duration of the employment and according to the retention policy or applicable regulatory requirements (at least 6 -7 years)
+• Retain documentation of the background check during the duration of the employment and according to the retention policy or applicable regulatory requirements (at least 6-7 years).

 • For each new hire, ensure you maintain a checklist or documentation of the reference check that was performed.
-Include any notes and comments as necessary
+Include any notes and comments as necessary.

-• Retain documentation of the background check during the duration of the employment and according to the retention policy or applicable regulatory requirements (at least 6 -7 years)
+• Retain documentation of the background check during the duration of the employment and according to the retention policy or applicable regulatory requirements (at least 6-7 years).

 What evidence do auditors look for?

-Most auditors, at a minimum are looking for the below suggested action:
+Most auditors, at a minimum, are looking for the below-suggested action:

-• full name of the new hire
+1. full name of the new hire

-• date completed of the report.
+2. date of completion of the report.

-• New hire name
+1. New hire name

-• Analysis conducted
+2. Analysis conducted

-• Date of analysis
+3. Date of analysis

-• Analysis documentation and results
+4. Analysis documentation, and results

 Evidence example

-From the suggested action above, an example is provided below:
+For the suggested action, an example is provided below:

 1. Provide a background check tool report.